JAForbes/blog/posts/node-scripting-tips.md

 # Using node.js as a scripting language.

-node.js is often thought of as a langauge for writing web servers.
-And that it's not suited for day to day scripting tasks.

-I want to dispel you of this notion.
+node isn't the first language people think of for day to day scripting tasks.
+Usually python is recommended, maybe bash.
+I think there's some good reasons for this notion; node is async by default which can make simple operations seem convoluted or complex.
+But it's not bad, it's just different.
+So today I want to share some of the tricks I've learned to make the most of JS as a general purpose scripting tool.

+## Node is a facilitator.

+Node is very good at letting other tools do the heavy lifting.
+It's designed to wait efficiently in the background until some task is done and then fire off the next task.
+And it's able to handle many parallel queues of work.
+Node streams allow you to fire off thousands of requests and yet only process data or request information when it's logical.
+Node's built in modules and ecosystem is by default - async.
+That means while you're talking to a DB, you can also be reading a file.
+Turns out that's a very nice quality for writing scripts that aren't painfully slow.

-I think the best way to think about node is as a facilitator.
-It's very good at letting other tools do the heavy lifting, and organizing and managing those external resources.
-It's not a good language.
-It's strength is handing off work to external services, native binaries, databases etc and because it "async all the way down" you are sort of forced to write fast code.
+Put another way - node is good at efficiently organizing and managing external resources.
+Its strength is in handing off work to external services, native binaries, databases etc and because it is "async all the way down" you are sort of _forced_ to write fast code.

+## Python

 But being async is also what makes people reach for python.
-Python is a one stop shop, it has a giant standard library, massive community (almost rivaling JS') and there's no async to think about, scripts are very linear, first this thing finishes, then the next thing starts and so on.
+Python is a one stop shop, it has a giant standard library, massive community (almost rivaling JS') and there's no async to think about (unless if you reach for it).
+Scripts in python are linear, simple and obvious - first this thing finishes, then the next thing starts and so on.

-I think python is a fine tool for scripting, but if you've already got a big JS project it's nice to not have 1 language for your application and another for your scripts.
+I think python is a _fine_ tool for scripting, but if you've already got a big JS project it's nice to not have 1 language for your application and another for your scripts.
+I've also found the moment I want to use a library in python I end up spending hours configuring things and reading blogs because pypy didn't work, or because libraries are shared globally.

+Some say, "use docker!" and sure, that works.
+But now you've got two problems.

+_But_ python's standard lib is second to none.
+It probably does everything you need, and arguable python's module game being a little weak probably encourages people to write first party code more often, which is good for scripts, we want them to almost be ignorant and immutable to change in the outside world.

+So python is good, but I prefer node for some of the reasons mentioned.

 ## A scripting task